 PLUSCENT 32 Pint Dehumidifier for Large Rooms

-The PLUSCENT 32 Pint Dehumidifier is a strong pick if you need serious moisture control in a large space without constant hands-on maintenance.
+Best Overall for Larger Rooms: The PLUSCENT 32 Pint Dehumidifier is a strong pick if you need serious moisture control in a large space without constant hands-on maintenance.
 You can pull up to 32 pints of moisture a day, which helps basements and open rooms up to 2,500 sq. ft. stay comfortable.
 Choose DEHU for custom humidity, CONT for heavy dampness, or DRY to speed laundry drying.
-Use the 24-hour timer to cut energy use, and connect the 39.4-inch hose for continuous drainage.
+Use the 24-hour timer to cut unnecessary run time, and connect the 39.4-inch hose for continuous drainage.
 It runs quietly, includes child lock, auto-restart, and a washable filter.

 Best For: Homeowners needing a quiet, low-maintenance dehumidifier for large spaces like basements, open-concept rooms, or laundry areas.